kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 [Back to the list of dimensions](../taxonomy.md)
 # CULTURE
-Culture dimension groups work satisfaction factors related to employees satisfaction from being embedded in a positive organizational culture that is characterized by trust, respect, and collaboration.
+Culture dimension groups work satisfaction factors related to employee satisfaction being embedded in a positive organizational culture characterized by trust, respect, and collaboration.

 ## ACCOUNTABILITY
-Working for an organization that is good at allocating responsibility for results and holds people accountable for their actions.
+Working for an organization that successfully allocates responsibility for results and holds people accountable for actions.

 ### BLAME GAME
-> Organization's culture is blame-oriented.
-The staff is constantly blamed for mistakes and failures that are not their fault.
-Management often passes the buck to other departments or throws its own employees under the bus to avoid responsibility.
+> Organization’s culture is blame-oriented.
+Staff is erroneously blamed for mistakes and failures.
+Management often passes the buck or throws employees under the bus to avoid taking responsibility.

 __Exemplary statements reported by employees:__